theradun2git/Webdesign-Projektarbeit-React/README.md

 - Run the app with `npm start`
 - Important: Change from port 3000 to 3001 => confirm with "Y"

-### Problems with CORS
+### Configuration "CORS"
 - Install CORS in the "rest-api" - Folder with `npm install cors`
-- Rebuild Docker Container with `docker build && docker compose up`
 - add this text to .\rest-api\app.js: `app.use(cors({ origin: 'http://localhost:3001' })); // Allow requests from your React app` (before const relations ...)
+- Rebuild Docker Container with `docker build && docker compose up` or manually delete the containers and images in Docker.
+Then run `Docker Compose up`

 ### Package required for navigation bar
 - Installation via command line in "My App" `npm install react-router-dom`